Monday, 27 January 2014

 For a quick bite to eat in the day or early evening, I would suggest Wong Kei's as the best in Soho for Chinese, or Bi Bim Bap up the road for some great South Korean hot bowls.
 Blue Legumes is great little french cubby hole in Stoke Newington; and Cafe Gourmand behind Oxford Street serves the strongest cup of tea i can find anywhere.

-Art is a big part of your everyday life, which artists
+Art is a big part of your everyday life, which artists inspire you?

 My first and greatest love is the Renaissance, particularly Michelangelo's frescos and sculpts, and Brunelleschi's contribution to Italian architecture.